okken/pytest-param-scope/README.md

 There's also a `param_scope` fixture to allow the return value of the setup function to be passed to the test.

+**WARNING: this is beta, or more like alpha, and the API ~~may~~ will change before it settles.**

+**EXAMPLE: There's an active branch to change the API to allow yield functions (generators) and NOT allow a standalone teardown function.**

 ## Installation

 From PyPI: